hupili/agile-ir/README.md

    directory with the name "data".
    * We usually assume the current working directory (CWD) is one level up "data".
-   * Else, please follow the command line execution to see the CWD.
+   * Else, please follow the command line execution or read context to see the CWD.
+   * I will list the tools used in each case at the beginning of each document.
+   If you are practicing a certain tool, that will be a good source to help you find good use cases.
+   How to find them?
+   Well, after reading several tutorials in agile-ir, you should be able to do that in a few minutes!

 FAQ
 ----